EvanForsythe/BB485/week03.md

 ## Checking your PATH

 Your PATH is an important component of your computing environment.
 The PATH refers to the folders that your computer 'looks' in to find programs to run.
-For example, you can only run a give unix program (i.e. a command) from the command line if the folder that contains that program is in your path.
+For example, you can only run a given unix program (i.e. a command) from the command line if the folder that contains that program is in your PATH.

 You can view your current path at any time by running:
 ```bash